cs4rl/editorial-and-production/opr.md

-# Open Peer Review for Open Access Guides
+# Developing an Open Peer Review for Open Access Guides

-The Citizen Science Guide for Research Libraries is developing a open peer review process.
+The Citizen Science Guide for Research Libraries is developing an open peer review process.

-> 15 February 2022
+\> 15 February 2022

 ## Open Peer Review